delivery right to your door…

 Of course if you have a very expensive car like a Ferrari or an antique show car, you will want these types of cars shipped on a “Covered Carrier”.
-Covered Carries are specialty car transport trucks designed to handle high value low clearance type vehicles.
+Covered Carries are specialty car transport trucks designed to handle high-value low clearance type vehicles.

-They are similar to residential moves but may require specialized handling, tracking and secure movement of files and other sensitive material.
+They are similar to residential moves but may require specialized handling, tracking, and secure movement of files and other sensitive material.
 Some Residential Movers also specialize in office or commercial moves and have specialized trucks and inventory systems to track the movement of sensitive items.

-Paige Logistics has specialty trained office movers that are able to move office furniture and equipment from one floor to the next, or across the country.
+Paige Logistics has specialty-trained office movers that are able to move office furniture and equipment from one floor to the next, or across the country.
 Whether it’s a small office moving locally or a large corporate relocation across Canada, Paige Logistics will find you the best prices from highly qualified Office movers.

 Typically a self-move involves a moving company that will either drop off a container or trailer at your residence.
 You are then responsible for packing up your own items and loading them into the container or trailer.

-They also have their limits of availability, especially going long distance or to remote areas.
+They also have their limits of availability, especially going long-distance or to remote areas.
 You will also have to get your own boxes (typically a professional moving company will “loan” you their boxes and you give them back once you’ve moved).

 If you’re moving across the country, compare the advantages of an insured, professional mover.
-You may find it is a better value having your personal belongings insured, properly wrapped and of course saving your back by hiring a professional Moving company.
+You may find it is a better value having your personal belongings insured, properly wrapped, and of course saving your back by hiring a professional moving services company.